 The desire to meet your spending limit might put you in a shopping flurry.
 Keep track of your spending to make sure you reach the minimum without racking up debt.
 Find a bonus that matches your everyday spending or sign up when you have a big purchase planned.

 Look for Special Offers

-Watch Out for Hidden Fees
+Watch for Hidden Fees

-Understand What Counts Toward Your Spending Threshold
+Know What Counts Toward Your Spending Threshold

-Be Careful About Returning Items
+Be Careful About Returns